Resources for Military Families & Veterans

 PSU Financial Aid Team

-Service members are encouraged to contact a PSU Financial Aid Counselor toll free at 877-846-5755 for loan counseling before applying for private student loans.
-The counselor will explain your federal financial aid options, disclose information about PSU’s Cohort Default Rate (CDR), the percentage of students who borrow, how our CDR compares to the national average and describe the differences between private and federal loans.
+Service members are encouraged to contact one of PSU’s Financial Aid Team toll free at 877-846-5755 for loan counseling before applying for private student loans.
+The counselor can help explain your federal financial aid options and offer you information on the differences between private and federal loans.

-Please remember that you have the ability to refuse all aid awarded or borrow less than the maximum student loan amount allowed.
+Please remember that you may refuse any aid awarded to you or borrow less than the maximum student loan amount awarded.